gfelipeli/nlw-return-impulse/README.md

 - [ ] Attach a screenshot to the feedback;
 - [ ] Send an email with type of feedback, comment and screenshot;
-- [ ] Responsive using only the keyboard.
+- [ ] Accessible, also for keyboard-only use.

 <h2> 🔖 Layout </h2>